-In the virtual world of today, when many people work "in the cloud" and at a distance from colleagues, the concept of what makes a document "legal" has changed, and new technology has changed what types of signatures are acceptable for legal documents.
+In the virtual world of today, when many people work in the cloud and at a distance from colleagues, the concept of what makes a document "legal" has new meaning, and new technology has changed what types of signatures (including electronic signatures) are acceptable for legal documents.

 What a Counterpart Is

 If you are signing a private contract between two parties, you can agree on what types of signatures are acceptable.
-Put that agreement in writing, as in the statement of work above, so if the contract needs to be taken to court, the court can see that all parties agreed.
+Put that agreement in writing so you can take it to court if necessary.
 If your contract or agreement must be registered with a court, you probably will be required to have original signed documents as counterparts.